You cannot copy content of this website, your IP is being recorded

 Chronic Disease Screenings

+A chronic disease is a medical condition that has long-term or persistent consequences or that develops over time.
+In the United States, it is the leading cause of death and disability.
 Are you worried that you might have a chronic disease?
 Visit Fast Aid Urgent Care.
-Here our professional clinicians provide chronic disease screening for various conditions.
-For more information, call us or join the virtual line.
-We have convenient locations to serve you in Bulverde Rd San Antonio TX, Bastrop TX, Alamo Ranch San Antonio TX, Leon Springs TX, New Braunfels TX and La Grange, TX.
+Here Dr. Curtis Grote, MD, and our professional clinicians provide chronic disease screening for various conditions.
+For more information, contact us or join the virtual line.
+We have convenient locations to serve you in Bulverde Rd San Antonio TX, Bastrop TX, Alamo Ranch San Antonio TX, La Grange TX, Leon Springs San Antonio TX, New Braunfels TX, Potranco Road San Antonio TX, and Dripping Springs, TX.

 Table of Contents: